Insights

 #4 Learn Your Speech’s Emotional Sequence

+As you learn your speech, you also want to internalize the emotional journey you’ve created.
 Actors do this when they rehearse with their scene partners.
-They don’t just focus on the words that they’re delivering, they focus on how those words will make their scene partner feel.
+They don’t just focus on the words they’re delivering, they focus on how those words will make their scene partner feel.
 Each thing that is said causes a feeling that leads to a thought that leads to the next line that is being said.
-Everything is connected, and everything helps drive the performance forward.

 X Mark icon